 The draft amendments are available for review in the box at the right.

-The staff memorandum prepared for the April 25, 2019 joint Kirkland Planning Commission, Houghton Community Council and Department of Ecology public hearing on the proposed amendments to the Shoreline Master Program (SMP) is available on the Planning Commission web page.
-It contains background information and links to previous meeting memorandums.
+The staff memoranda prepared for the April 25 and July 25 joint Kirkland Planning Commission, Houghton Community Council public hearings on the proposed amendments to the Shoreline Master Program (SMP) are available on the Planning Commission web page.
+They contain background information and links to previous meeting memoranda as well.